 - Cash Advances

 - Cellular Phones, Monthly Contract Fees

 - Fuel for Personal or Rented Vehicles

 - Live Animals

 - Prepaid Phone Card

 - Radioactive Materials

-- Software (please contact the purchasing department first)
+- Software and Software Subscriptions (contact the purchasing department for direction)

 - Travel -Employee Related (Refer to the Travel Card)